Dr Evija Trofimova

 BA in Humanities (English), University of Latvia, 2004

-Prior to starting my academic pursuits, I worked for many years as a journalist for Latvian media, writing mainly on music, film and literature.
-I am also an experienced translator, and I retain my interest in working at the intersection of academe and practice, and in popularising research results to wider audiences beyond the university.
+Before I started my academic pursuits, I worked for many years as a journalist for Latvian media, writing mainly on music, film and literature.
+I am also an experienced translator, and I have kept my interest in working at the intersection of academe and practice, and in popularising research results to wider audiences beyond the university.

 Research | Current